OISF/suricata/doc/userguide/devguide/codebase/contributing/code-submission-process.rst

     * Description, wrapped at ~72 characters
 #.
 Commits should be individually compilable, starting with the oldest commit.
 Make sure that
    each commit can be built if it and the preceding commits in the PR are used.
+#.
+Commits should be authored with the format: "FirstName LastName <name@example.com>"

 Information that needs to be part of a commit (if applicable):